state-pubs-from-web-archives/state-document-metadata-datasets/michigan-digital-pubs/README.md

 1. michigan_new.dc.xml.gz : This file contains all the harvested dublin core metadata in XML format.
 We can easily extract these metadata into .csv format by using the script [dc_total.py script](https://github.com/state-pubs-from-web-archives/oaipmh-tools/blob/main/tools/dc_total.py)
 2. michigan.jsonl.gz : This file also contains the harvested metadata but in jsonl format.

-### Descriptive stats on the Michigan dublin core metadata.
+### Descriptive stats of the Michigan dublin core metadata.

 | Element Name | Records with Element Instances | Percentage of Records with Element Instances | Unique data values in Element Instances | Mean Instances per record | Mode Instances per record | Frequency of Mode Instances per record | Entropy | Gini_coefficient |